Cellular-Semantics/CellMark/src/ontology/README-run-pipeline.md

 ## 2- Prepare Gene DBs

 1- Pipeline requires gene databases to be in place.
 These gene DBs are located at: `src/templates`.
 Please check `src/templates/LungCellAtlas.tsv` as an example.
-2- These DBs are automatically generated from the related anndata files.
+2- These DBs are automatically generated from the related AnnData files.
 When a new experiment data is added to the `src/markers/input` directory, its gene DB should be generated.
 3- Generation of gene DBs is driven by the `src/markers/Makefile`:
 - Mount the shared drive `/Volumes/osumi-sutherland/development` to access anndata files or download the anndata files to the `src/markers` directory
 - add DB name (any simple name) to the `GENE_LIST`